 Humboldt County is classified non-attainment, while Del Norte and Trinity are classified as attainment.
 Between 2014 and 2019, the California PM-10 standard was only exceeded 12 times.
 Nine exceedances were due to wildfire events and three were attributed to woodstove burning (District 2022).
-Table AQ-3 shows general overall sources of pollution by major category, and the percent contribution of each source to the various pollutants.
+Table AQ-3 shows general overall sources of pollution by major category.